A Triple Certified Proof that Core Logic is not Paraconsistent

 comparator verifies that the candidate solution proves exactly that

-file — some seventy-five lines stating the language, the rules of
+some two hundred lines stating the language, the rules of

 Nothing in the solution file itself needs to be read, or even trusted: